JaydipRadadiya/TimedDog/README.md

-An Android library which help time out app in both background and foreground.
+An Android library which help time out app running in both background and foreground.
+TimedDog was created to solve the issues of an app not timing out after a specified time.
+I have come across many solutions online on both Github and Stackoverflow but none of them work as expected due to the changes in Android 8+.
+This library was built on   `WorkManager`, hence it would work on both apps targeting latest Android devices(Android 10 as at the time of version release) down to Android 16.

 ### Sample